rm511130/Tanzu-Workshop-TKGI/README.md

 ## Guidelines for this Workshop
 - This workshop includes presentations, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.
-- Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a user-id for this workshop.
+- Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a userID for this workshop.
 For example, Ralph Meira is user1.
 - Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`